ibm-cloud-architecture/ibm-cloud-stencils/README.md

 - A solid border.
 - Implemented as diagram containers (container=1).
-- Icons added to box remain with box when box is moved or replicated.
+- Icons remain in box when box is moved or replicated.
 - Placement is done before deployedTo boxes have been placed.
 - Cannot cross multiple box boundaries.